epfl-ada/ada-2021-project-madam/README.md

 │   ├─── text_scores.py: measure the complexity of the quotes
 │   └─── thematic_processing.py: clustering quotes by topics with LDA (ended up not using it for Milestone 3) ├─── Data_Prep.ipynb: Milestone 2 notebook
-├─── Data_story_analysis.ipynb: Milestone 3 notebook
-├─── README.md: [ERROR] Infinite Recursion :)
+├─── Data_story_analysis.ipynb: Notebook with all the analyses conducted for Milestone 3 ├─── Quotes_prep.ipynb: Notebook used to generate the prepared files from Quotebank ├─── README.md: [ERROR] Infinite Recursion :)
 └─── requirements.txt: packages and versions used
 </pre>